 Tobacco

-Tobacco was introduced as a commercial crop in India in the 1930s gradually bringing in a sea of transformation to the lives of the farming community.
-It is the hardy and drought resistant nature of the crop that makes all the difference.
+Tobacco is a hardy and drought resistant crop.
 Tobacco can even be grown in infertile soil, leaving precious fertile land areas of the country for the cultivation of staple and food crops.
 Tobacco is grown in 4.64 Lakh hectares of the arable land of this country and ensures prosperous living for the farming community compared with existing rural standards of subsistence living.

 Besides sustaining a small domestic market, the FCV tobacco produced in India is also exported to over 100 countries of the world generating significant foreign exchange earnings for the country.

 However, FCV tobacco farmers in India face a serious threat to their livelihood as excessive taxation on cigarettes and extreme regulations impact the demand for domestic tobaccos.
-These tough measures have benefitted the illegal operators and smugglers of foreign brand cigarettes.
-As per Euromonitor International, Illicit cigarette volumes in India registered a whopping 44% growth in a decade from 19.5 billion sticks in 2011 to 28.1 billion sticks in 2020.
+Such policy measures have benefited the illegal operators and smugglers of cigarettes.
+As per Euromonitor International, Illicit cigarette volumes in India registered a huge growth in the past decade, increasing their share in the total cigarette market from around 19% in 2014 to 26% in 2024.

-Illegal cigarettes do not use locally grown tobaccos and hence, an increase in illegal trade impacts the livelihood of tobacco farmers in the country as demand for domestic tobaccos reduces further.
-The increase in illicit cigarette volumes has resulted in shrinkage of FCV crop size by a sharp 39% from 316 million kg per annum to 194 million kg per annum between 2013-14 to 2021-22.
-The FCV cultivation acreage in India has also witnessed a huge drop during the same period leading to 35 million man-days of employment loss.
+Illegal cigarettes do not use locally grown tobacco and hence, an increase in illegal trade impacts the livelihood of tobacco farmers in the country as demand for domestic tobaccos reduces further.
+The increase in illicit cigarette volumes has resulted in shrinkage of FCV tobacco crop size by approximately 40% between 2013 and 2021.
+The drop in FCV tobacco crop production during this period led to the loss of millions of man-days of employment in tobacco growing regions in the country.

 Proposed COTPA Amendment Bill, 2020 will Impair Livelihood of Farmers